rvaidun/email-automater/README.md

 options:
   -h, --help            show this help message and exit -ap, --attachment_path [ATTACHMENT_PATH]
-                        The path to the attachment file, if this is provided, attachment_name must also be provided Overrides the ATTACHMENT_PATH environment variable -an, --attachment_name [ATTACHMENT_NAME]
+                        The path to the attachment file, if this is provided, attachment_name must also be provided.
+Overrides the ATTACHMENT_PATH environment variable -an, --attachment_name [ATTACHMENT_NAME]
-                        The name of the attachment file Overrides the ATTACHMENT_NAME environment variable
-  -s, --subject [SUBJECT]
+                        The name of the attachment file.
+Overrides the ATTACHMENT_NAME environment variable -s, --subject [SUBJECT]
                         The subject of the email message as a string template.
                         Overrides the EMAIL_SUBJECT environment variable.
   -m, --message_body_path [MESSAGE_BODY_PATH]
                         The path to the message body template.
 Overrides the MESSAGE_BODY_PATH environment variable.
   -tz, --timezone [TIMEZONE]
-                        The timezone to use for scheduling emails (America/New_York) Overrides the TIMEZONE environment variable.
+                        The timezone to use for scheduling emails (America/New_York).
+Overrides the TIMEZONE environment
+                        variable.
 This is used to determine the time range so it should be the recipient's timezone.
-  -sch, --schedule      Whether the email should be tracked or not. env
+  -sch, --schedule      Whether the email should be tracked or not.
+Overrides
-                        ENABLE_STREAK_SCHEDULING.
+                        the ENABLE_STREAK_SCHEDULING.
 If set, the streak token must be provided via env variable STREAK_TOKEN -scsv, --schedule_csv_path [SCHEDULE_CSV_PATH]
                         CSV to use for scheduling the emails.
 Overrides the SCHEDULE_CSV_PATH environment variable.
+Note:
-Note: the argument scheduled needs to be passed for this to be used
-  -e, --email_address [EMAIL_ADDRESS]
+                        --schedule needs to be enabled for this to be used -e, --email_address [EMAIL_ADDRESS]
                         The email address to send to the Streak API.
 Overrides the STREAK_EMAIL_ADDRESS.
 If not provided, the email address of the authenticated user will be used.
+Note:
-Note: the argument scheduled needs to be passed for this to be used -t, --token_path [TOKEN_PATH]
+                        --schedule needs to be enabled for this to be used -t, --token_path [TOKEN_PATH]
                         The path to the token.json file.
 The default value is token.json.
-                        Overrides the TOKEN_PATH environment variable -c, --creds_path [CREDS_PATH]
+Overrides the TOKEN_PATH environment
+                        variable
+  -c, --creds_path [CREDS_PATH]
                         The path to the credentials.json file.
 The default value is credentials.json.
-Overrides the CREDS_PATH environment variable
+Overrides the CREDS_PATH
+                        environment variable

 ```
 ## Templating